 In 250 BC the Hebrew Old Covenant was translated for the first time into Greek.
 This translation was called the Septuagint (named for the 70/72 Hebrew scholars who worked on the translation).
 1 & 2 Maccabees were added after this first Greek translation.
 All 46 books that we have in our modern Old Testament translations were the same 46 books that Jesus read and studied.
 Saint Peter and the first century Church adopted the Septuagint translation and the 46 books of the Old Testament (Covenant) as the official Bible of the New Covenant Catholic (Universal) Church.
 In the early years of the Catholic Church, the Apostles began to write letters back and forth to the various churches but no New Testament, as such, existed.
 The writings, the Gospels which were an account of the life, ministry and mission of Jesus the Messiah, St. Paul's letters, and the letters of St. Peter, St. James, St. John, and St. Jude which gave instruction in the New Covenant faith, began to be copied and shared between the churches.
 I believe that all the Gospels and Paul's letters were written before 70AD.
 None of these documents mention the destruction of the Temple of Jerusalem which occurred in 70AD, an event prophesized by Christ and an event the Apostles would surely have pointed to as proof of the powers of Jesus as the ultimate prophet of Yahweh.
 I believe that the four Gospels and the letters of Paul were written between years 35-45AD and that The Catholic Letters, James, Jude, Peter, John and John's Revelation, were written before 68AD.
 Many scholars place these dates as much later but I believe these later dates, which became popular within this century, are in error.

 Shortly after they were written, these books were read in the assembly of the Eucharist, just as they are read today at Mass.
-Other documents from the first century show that the unsurpassed quality of the fourfold Gospel was already recognized, and only these four Gospels of Matthew, Mark, Luke, and John were accepted as inspired.
+Other documents from the first century show that the unsurpassed quality of the fourfold Gospel was already recognized and only these four Gospels of Matthew, Mark, Luke, and John were accepted as inspired.
 However, a number of other books were also read during the worship service on the Lord's Day, different ones in different places, at the discretion of the local bishop.
 There was evidently some standard of doctrinal purity imposed, but nobody saw much need to work up an official "canon" or exclusive list of books acceptable for reading at Mass in the earliest years of the Church.
 Then in about 140AD, a controversy arose which illustrated the need for an official New Covenant canon.
 A priest named Marcion began interpreting Scripture outside the traditions passed down by the Apostles; he started teaching that the Apostles had misunderstood Christ completely.
 He relied on his private interpretation of Scripture aside from the teachings of the universal, Catholic Church, the name by which the Church was already known at this time.
 Marcion taught that he understood exactly what Jesus taught and Paul understood a little.
 To support his heresy, he told his followers to use only 10 of the Epistles of Paul and to each of these he added his own commentary.
 He allowed St. Luke's Gospel which he considered for some reason the only acceptable Gospel but he rewrote it to suit himself.
 St. Irenaeus [martyred c.
 200AD] says that Marcion's corrections to Luke's Gospel resulted in his "removing all that is written about the generation of the Lord; and he removed much of the teaching of the Lord.
-He convinced his followers that he himself was more truthful than the Apostles who have handed down the Gospel; and he furnished them not with the Gospel but with a small part of the Gospel."
-Marcion's teachings, of course, scandalized the faithful Bishops and laity within the Church.
-Bishop St. Polycarp (a disciple of St. John) was so enraged by Marcion's teachings that he denounced him to his face as "the first-born of Satan."
+He convinced his followers that he himself was more truthful than the Apostles who have handed down the Gospel; and he furnished them not with the Gospel but with a small part of the Gospel.
+Marcion's teachings, of course, upset the faithful Bishops and laity within the Church.
+Bishop St. Polycarp (a disciple of St. John) was so scandalized by Marcion's teachings that he denounced him to his face as "the first-born of Satan."
 To set up an acceptable standard in response to Marcion's heresy the Church Fathers developed a universal list or "canon" of the New Testament, including 22 or 23 of the 27 books now in the New Testament.
 The formulation of this first approved list occurred in approximately 140AD but it was acknowledged that is was not a definitive list approved by the entire body of the universal Church.
 Persecution by the Roman Empire made the possibility of forming such a world-wide assembly too dangerous.

 The problem continued as the debate increased over books like the Epistles of St. James and St. Jude, 2 Peter and 2 and 3 John.
 Some bishops accepted them as sacred Scripture, inspired by the Holy Spirit, but others while accepting them as works of genuine value for study but did not believe them to be "God breathed" and therefore not eligible for inclusion into the canon of sacred texts.
 Just as the Church was working to address these issues another great persecution under the Emperor Diocletian broke out in 303AD.
 Diocletian saw Christianity as the one single greatest treat to the continuation Roman Empire and decided to wage a war to stamp out Christianity.
 Assuming that anybody who founded a new religion spread that religion most effectively through the written word, Diocletian ordered that all the books of the Christians that could be found must be destroyed.
 He used torture and the execution of priests and the faithful to find and destroy the works of faith produced by the early Church.
 He was ruthless but he was not successful.